 The Fort Worth Police Department is currently evaluating its capacity to implement surveillance camera projects in appropriate areas of the City.
-Surveillance cameras could be used in the urban village to increase the visibility of the Police Department, as well as to help apprehend persons that commit crimes in the area.
+Surveillance cameras could be used in the urban village to increase the visibility of the Police Department, as well as to support in the apprehension of persons that commit crimes in the area.
 The Police Department has yet to determine the particular areas of the City to implement a camera project.

-POLICE STOREFRONT
+ENHANCING EXISTING POLICE STOREFRONT

 The Fort Worth Police Department operates a total of 20 Police Storefronts.
 These serve as small office areas provided to the City at no or low cost by a landlord and are sometimes utilized by Neighborhood Police Officers (NPOs) and beat officers to complete paperwork and to assist the public with community problems.
-Currently, there is a storefront at the Six Points Urban Village.
+Currently, there is a storefront adjacent to the Historic Marine Urban Village.